pypa/packaging.python.org/source/key_projects.rst

 dependencies.
-Users can specify particular release of their dependencies via hash, conveniently make a properly formatted list of requirements from information in other parts of their program, update all dependencies (a feature pip currently does not provide), and create layers of constraints for the program to obey.
+Users can specify particular release of their dependencies via hash, conveniently make a properly formatted list of requirements from information in other parts of their program, update all dependencies (a feature :ref:`pip` currently does not provide), and create layers of constraints for the program to obey.

+.. _piwheels:

 piwheels
 ========